Veuve Clicquot Champagne

 Veuve Champagnes are all high in Pinot Noir, and full bodied.
 They're rich, smooth, and powerful.
 They make several types of Champagne.
-They include:
+We'll first look at the Non Vintage (NV) wines:

 Veuve Clicquot Brut Yellow Label (which actually has an orange label), is there best known and the second best selling Champagne in the USA.
 It's fashionable among Champagne Geeks to bash it and claim that it isn't as good as it used to be and worse, but it's not a bad easy drinking Champagne for US$40-$45.